bshinnny/SplitwiseClone/API-Docs/groups.md

     ```json
     {
-      "message": "Review couldn't be found",
+      "message": "Group could not be found",
       "statusCode": 404
     }
     ```